rsrdjan/wlgen/README.md

 ```
 In the above example, `wlgen` crawls `https://banjaluka.net` with link depth of 2, fetching words that are between 8 and 13 chars long and saves the wordlist in `banjaluka.net.wordlist` file.

+If you are missing dependencies, for the first time you should run with `sudo`.